-The body of the golden arrow poison frog is slim and the skin on the upperside of the body has minute spikes on the surface.
+The body of the Panamanian golden frog is slim and the skin on the upperside of the body has minute spikes on the surface.
 This species has elongated arms and legs and long, narrow fingers.
 The first and second fingers of the male are webbed (2).

-The size of the golden arrow poison frog can vary greatly between habitats, with individuals found in dry forests usually being smaller than those in wet forests (2) (4).
+The size of the Panamanian golden frog can vary greatly between habitats, with individuals found in dry forests usually being smaller than those in wet forests (2) (4).

 - Also known as